 Your baby is considered viable!
-If born now, he/she has a chance of survival if it were given special intensive care.
+If born now, your little one has a chance of survival with special intensive care.

 - Your baby continues to gain weight, consisting mainly of muscle, bone mass and the growing organs and tissues.